BOD and Staff

 Barbara is a Portland native and PSU alumna, class of 1975.
 She has served on the PSU Foundation, as a past president of Oregon Women’s Golf Association, and currently volunteers with Pathfinders in Rancho Mirage, CA to benefit Boys and Girls Club of Palm Springs.
 Her volunteer work has been with the schools her children attended and with Tualatin Country Club, raising money for American Cancer Society’s Camp UKANDU.
 Prior to having children, Barbara worked in software development for Timberline Software.
 She has been married for 36 years to Duane, and they have 3 grown children.

-Rene Mitchell, Board Member (2007)
+René Mitchell, Board Chair (2007)

 Mary Normand, Board Secretary (1996)

 Mary is a dedicated Portlander.
 She was born here, works at Wieden+Kennedy as an Executive Assistant, and she’s been volunteering for the Portland-area SMART program for more than a decade.

 Bryan Wieden, Board Member (2020)